-For some, particularly Black, Asian and Minority Ethnic people, it can reinforce the perception that there is a culture of discrimination within the police.
+For some, particularly people from ethnic minority backgrounds, disproportionality can reinforce the perception that there is a culture of discrimination within the police.
 And, now that we have some long-awaited data on the police use of force, similar concerns are arising about this area of practice.

 This report sets out our findings.

 Get the press release